TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/deployment.md

 1. Update Dev and Staging Schema
     1. Check for changes since last deploy: `tail -30 schema/alter-table-log.txt`
-    1. Also copy and paste updates to the
+    1. Copy and paste updates to the
         [master DB](http://console.cloud.google.com/sql/instances/master-g2/overview?project=monorail-dev)
         in the `monorail-dev` project.
 Please be careful when pasting into SQL prompt.